silverstripe/silverstripe-mssql/README.md

 Allows SilverStripe to use SQL Server 2008 or SQL Server 2008 R2 database servers.

+More information can be found on the [extension page at silverstripe.org](http://www.silverstripe.org/microsoft-sql-server-database/).

 ## Maintainer Contact

  * Sean Harvey (Nickname: halkyon)